 Since that time, the Montgomery County Chapter of the Maryland Municipal League has taken up the work of pressing the County Council to begin restoring the tax duplication payments.

 Residents are urged to communicate the need to fairly compensate municipalities with the funds the County collected for but did not spend on, services within municipalities.
 These rebated funds can help lower the municipal tax rate so that residents are not taxed twice for services they receive once.

 Points residents can make:

 - Residents shouldn’t be taxed twice for the services they receive once.

 - The County should work with the municipalities to update the tax duplication provisions in the County Code so that municipalities are fairly compensated.

-- An important first step is for the County to pay the full formula amount for road maintenance to all municipalities in FY 21 and to continue to pay the Takoma Park police amount.
+- An important first step is for the County to pay the full formula amount for road maintenance to all municipalities and to continue to pay the Takoma Park police amount.

 - The County should work with the City of Takoma Park in updating the formula for Takoma Park police services to reflect the amount the County would pay if it were responsible for police services.